IISE Data analytics & information systems (dais) student Mobile/Web App Competition

 - Student members should be enrolled at the time of submission of the proposal.

-- At least one of the students must be a member of DAIS.
+- At least one of the students must be a member of IISE/DAIS.
+Information to join DAIS is accessible by reaching out to the DAIS competition organizing chairs.

 Competition Process

-- Oral presentation: The finalist teams will attend the 2025 IISE Annual Conference & Expo to present their mobile/web app.
-The presentation will include
+- Oral presentation: The finalist teams will attend the IISE Annual Conference & Expo 2026 to present their mobile/web app.
+The presentation will include (1) a demonstration of the prototype; (2) technical detail overview of the mobile/web app, and

-(3) A business plan or community integration plan (including technology implementation and pilot study) to further justify the translation potential for their mobile/web app.
+(3) a business and community-oriented development plan (including technology deployment and pilot study) to further justify the translation potential for their mobile/web app.

 Evaluation Process